 SIMHE Studies – Finnish, Swedish and English courses for immigrants

 Do you want to learn Finnish, Swedish or English and improve your employability in Finland?
-SIMHE language studies are targeted for foreigners living in Finland.
+SIMHE language studies are offered for foreigners living in Finland.
 The courses are free of charge.
-The application period for courses starting in spring 2024 has ended and the application for courses starting in autumn will open later.

 Beginner to basic level Finnish, Swedish and English courses